Guides

 Check in each day on trail

-• Marks the day as done
+• Marks the day as done once Trailkeep confirms

-• Resets the safety timer countdown
+• Resets the Check-in Timer countdown (when enabled and confirmed)

 • Automatically captures your current GPS location if signal is available